tannineo/ts-design-pattern/src/behavioral/mediator/README.md

 The parent nodes in component tree act like a mediator(?) to the child nodes.

 The state is uplifted to the parent node.
+Instead of passing the parent node, callback functions are passed to the child nodes.

 See: